analyticalworkflows/TeachingMaterials/classes/ProjectReport/README.md

 _None_

 ### To do (_before class_)
-- create a new _Issue_ on your GitHub repo page titled _Project report_.
 - create a slide presentation (PowerPoint, Keynote, whatever) to present (_by sharing your screen_). _No more than **5 slides** (including title slide)!_

 ### Class structure